Layan-khalil/100-AI-APP/README.md

 AI makes it easier than ever to build software.

-But having access to powerful AI models is not the same as knowing **what to build, why to build it, and how to turn an idea into something people can actually use.**
+But having access to powerful AI models is not the same as knowing **what to build, why to build it, and how to turn a real problem into something people can actually use.**

 This challenge is an experiment in developing those skills.